mf2vec-dev/mf2ff/README.md

   - If you have a Mac OS X 10.2 Jaguar or newer, you probably use `bash`.
 In your home directory, create or modify the file `.bash_profile`.
   - If you have a Mac OS X 10.1 Puma or older, you probably use `tcsh`.
 In your home directory, create or modify the corresponding file of the `tcsh` shell.
   - If you don't use the shells listed above, you probably changed it by yourself.
-- For some shells you may need to reboot.
+- For some shells, you may need to reboot.
 - Now, you can always run `mf2ff` with `python3 -m mf2ff ...` in new shell sessions.

 ## Usage
 Examples: